apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

    <#configuring-snmp-community-string-on-a-rhel-server>`_
    to configure SNMP on a RHEL machine.

--  Ensure that the endpointe.url parameter present in the Global Settings is set to the Management Server API URL.
+-  Ensure that the endpoint.url parameter present in the Global Settings is set to the Management Server API URL.
 For example, ``http://10.102.102.22:8080/client/api``.
 In a multi-node Management Server deployment, use the virtual IP address configured in the load